Rosewood1985/ai-sports-edge/memory-bank/progress.md

 1. **Continue Screen Updates**

    - Update remaining high-priority screens with accessible components:
-     - AuthScreen.tsx
-   - Focus on screens with complex interactions and forms
+     - ⬜ Focus on screens with complex interactions and forms

 2. **Testing**